-Cells is also an Excel VBA object, but it is also the property of the range object.
-So an object can also be a property, it depends on the hierarchy of the objects.
+Cells is also an Excel 2010 VBA object, but it is also the property of the range object.
+So an object can also be a property, depending on the hierarchy of the objects.
 Range has higher hierarchy than cells, and interior has lower hierarchy than Cells, and color has lower hierarchy than Interior, so you can write

 Range(“A1:A3″).Cells(1, 1).Interior.Color = vbYellow

 This statement will fill cells (1,1) with yellow color.
-Notice that although the Range object specifies a range from A1 to A3, but the cells property specifies only cells(1,1) to be filled with yellow color, it sorts of overwrite the range specified by the Range object.
-If you wish to fill the cells from A1 to A3 with yellow color you can use the following syntax:
+Notice that although the Range object specifies a range from A1 to A3, the cells property specifies only cells(1,1) to be filled with yellow color, it sorts of overwriting the range specified by the Range object.
+If you wish to fill the cells from A1 to A3 with the yellow color you can use the following syntax:

 Range(“A1:A3″).Interior.Color = vbYellow

-Another object is font that belongs to the Range object.
-And font has its properties.For example, Range(“A1:A4”).Font.Color=vbYellow , the color property of the object Font will result in all the contents from cell A1 to cell A4 to be filled in yellow color.
+, the color property of the object Font will fill all the contents from cell A1 to cell A4 with yellow color.